godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 ![rotatorbug.mp4](media/ch003/rotatorbug.mp4)

-Oh no, our script is bugged and doesn't works as expected, we have to deal with this problem and fix it but we don't even know where to start.
+Oh no, our script has a bug and doesn't works as expected.
+We have to deal with this problem and fix it but we don't even know where to start.

 For more dramatic effect you can offset an `Icon` to make rotate with offset to clearly observe the bug.